 Despite a 100+ year history at the lakefront location, and virtual isolation from residential and commercial uses, recent development activity has created a new operating reality.
-Whereas the

-CNE was once the major generator of Exhibition Place activity, now many of the events, tenants and businesses at Exhibition Place and Ontario Place concerts create noise, congestion (people and vehicles on surrounding streets) and security challenges throughout the year.
-Decisions affecting Exhibition Place activities (e.g., parking charges) and use of buildings (e.g. tenants) have wider community implications.
+Whereas the CNE was once the major generator of Exhibition Place activity for three weeks of the year, now many of the events, tenants, and businesses at Exhibition Place and Ontario Place concerts create noise, congestion (people and vehicles on surrounding streets), and security challenges throughout the year.
+Decisions affecting Exhibition Place activities (e.g. parking charges) and use of buildings (e.g. tenants) have wider community implications.